elasticio/api-docs/source/includes/_flows.md

 ## Flow Stats Toggle

-By default each step of the flow generates stats about input/output messages and errors.
-You can see them on the Executions page.
+By default each step of a flow generates stats about input/output messages and errors.
+You can see them on the Executions and Dashboard pages.
 This slightly reduces throughput.
 To disable input/output message stats and increase throughput you can set flow's `attributes.stats_enabled` flag to `false`.

-If you want to disable stats for all **newly created** flows of a workspace/contract/tenant, set `attributes.flow_stats_enabled_default` property of a target workspace/contract/tenant to `true`.
+If you want to disable stats for all **newly created** flows of a workspace/contract/tenant, set `attributes.flow_stats_enabled_default` property of a target workspace/contract/tenant to `false`.
 This property is cascade.
-E.g. if on flow creation it's not defined for workspace, we will look for contract.
-If it's not defined for contract, we will look for tenant.
-If it's not defined for tenant, flow will have `attributes.stats_enabled` = `true`.
+E.g. if on flow creation it's not defined or `true` for workspace, we will look for contract.
+If it's not defined or `true` for contract, we will look for tenant.
+If it's not defined or `true` for tenant, flow will have `attributes.stats_enabled` = `true`.
+So we search upwards until see the first `false`, otherwise stats will be enabled.

 ## Retrieve all flows